Informing with Interest

-When to Take the Expert Approach
+When to use the Expert profile

-Have you been asked to share information about a topic that you live and breathe every day?
-If your presentation is about know-how and your listeners have similar level of knowledge and interest in the topic, you may find the Expert profile is ideal.
+When you’ve been asked to share information about a topic that you live and breathe every day and listeners simply need to understand it, you may find the Expert profile is ideal.
 Review the following characteristics of the Expert and consider how your presentation opportunity compares.

-- Internal reporting or project status meetings
+- Internal reports or project status meetings

-- Poster presentations at a trade show
+- Poster presentations at industry events

-- Financial, medical, engineering or scientific presentations
+- Financial, medical, engineering, and scientific presentations

-Build These Skills to Be an Effective Expert
+Skills to be an effective Expert

 Using Professionally Speaking’s C.O.D.E.® process as a guide, build these critical skills to be an effective Expert:

 Clarify your content.
 As the Expert, you’ve got it all in your head.
 The trick is to use critical thinking skills to determine how much and precisely what your audience needs to know.
 If you do a data dump, you run the risk of overwhelming your listeners with too much information.
 Instead, focus on a single core takeaway message that captures the essence of the presentation.
 To craft it, in 10 words or less answer the question: What does my audience absolutely need to know?

 Organize your information.
-Since the Expert approach depends on logic, arrange your points into a logical schematic.
-You may find it helpful to storyboard your presentation with a core message supported by three main points.
+Since the Expert approach depends on logic, begin with your core message and identify two to five main points.
 Then provide evidence for these key points.
-Continue to refine by eliminating unnecessary detail and anything that distracts from the core message.
+Continue to refine your presentation by eliminating unnecessary detail and anything that distracts from the core message.
 To help carve away unnecessary information, as you review your specifics, ask yourself, “So what?” and “What do my listeners absolutely need to know?”

 - Eye contact